magicblock-labs/Solana.Unity-SDK/src/pages/docs/associated-token-account.md

 ---

-You can learn about Associated Token Account on Solana's official [documentation](https://spl.solana.com/associated-token-account)
+You can learn about Associated Token Account on the official Solana [documentation](https://spl.solana.com/associated-token-account)

 ```csharp
 using Solana.Unity.Programs;